मधुर्य-कादम्बिनी

 Verse 4

-The second type, arising from vaidhī bhakti, being somewhat lesser in strength and natural feeling, with a type of possessiveness of the Lord mixed with perception of the Lord as the almighty God, is not so condensed.
+With a type of possessiveness of the Lord mixed with perception of the Lord as the almighty God.

 These two types of bhāva are tasted in two different ways in the two types of hearts possessed of two types of spiritual desires in two types of devotees.